About Floyd

 AcademiaStudentsBuilding

 As of 2024, I've been teaching in Academia for 24 years.
 Emmaus Bible College (IA), Moody Bible Institute (Spokane campus), and Great Northern University (Spokane).
-I've taught courses on Bible, theology, missions, evangelism, cultural anthropology, history, international relations and German.
+I've taught courses on the Bible, theology, missions, evangelism, cultural anthropology, history, international relations, and German.
 Along the way I've realized that Academia's strength is the bubble it provides for the students to study.
 However, academia seldom trains believers to enter the unsaved world for the purpose of evangelism.

-So I couldn't keep my evangelism students confined to the college campuses.
-My assignments always required students to spend regular time and interaction with the unsaved off campus.
+So, I couldn't keep my evangelism students confined to the college campuses.
+My assignments always required students to spend regular time and interaction with the unsaved off-campus.

 It has been astonishing to see the fruit of those classes.
-Students from over 20 years ago have written to me about their ongoing question-oriented Bible studies and the impact on their unsaved friends.
+Students from over 20 years ago have written to me about their ongoing question-oriented Bible studies and the impact on their unsaved friends

 New Direction

+I’ve retired from university teaching.
 I've decided that I want to spend the rest of my life in both worlds.
 Teaching, probably believers in a local church, and Bible studies in a bar 😜.
 Or wherever.

 If you like what Christine and I are doing, let us know.
-If you are interested in supporting our new direction in ministry, send me chocolate, in any form.
+If you are interested in supporting our new direction in ministry, send me chocolate in any form.
 Or buy our books: Published.

 Or donate: (We are NOT tax-deductable.)